 You can create cluster groups.
 To do this, use the group configuration element.

-By specifying a group name and group password, you can separate your clusters in a simple way.
+You can separate your clusters in a simple way by specifying group names.
 Example groupings can be by development, production, test, app, etc. The following is an example declarative configuration.